CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 - S20 passed its focused upload API and service tests (`12 passed`) on committed source/test revision `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`; see the [2026-09-23 S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-  The most recent hosted run `35860925179` on pushed revision `5cbe2a7` passed the backend, API, and client build gates but failed the client unit stage;
-  its same-SHA rerun repeated two desktop-dialog assertion failures.
-S00 and S03 remain partial.
-An earlier same-code revision passed hosted run `35859367232` after its own failed-job rerun.
+  The latest hosted run `35862434438` on pushed revision `caa4a41` passed the backend, database, API, client build/server, and lint gates but failed the client unit stage on two desktop-dialog assertions; run `35860925179` showed the same failures.
+The current working-tree test repair passes locally (`3` focused and `39` complete client tests), but S00 and S03 remain partial until hosted CI passes on the committed repair.
+An earlier same-code revision passed run `35859367232` after its own failed-job rerun.
   On 2026-09-23 the focused S02 gate
   again rendered the current loading screen and ready workspace after two unhealthy health responses; see the [2026-09-23 Tier 0